yavski/fab-speed-dial/README.md

 ##### Result
 <img src="http://yavski.github.io/fab-speed-dial/sample-01.gif" width="360">

+In order to save the menu open/closed state, **you must define an id to the FabSpeedDial**, otherwise if you rotate the device the state won't be persisted.

 ##### Events

 As with all menus, you have a callback just before the list of actionable items are presented.
 The callback allows you to update your menu items, or not show the menu altogether.